K. Takahashi

 Use the DOI above for the formal paper, citation workflows, and canonical paper destination.

-This concept page is intentionally separate from the formal paper entry.
-For machine discovery and site-level context, the following endpoints may also be useful.
+This landing page is intentionally separate from the underlying papers.
+For machine discovery and site-level context, the following endpoints are the strongest entry points on the site.

 • Home: site-level research hub and navigation root.